 Furthermore, some probiotic supplements contain prebiotics.
 These are simple plant fibers that the bacteria use as food, but you cannot digest them.
 The most common prebiotic is lactulose (18).
 When a supplement contains both a prebiotic and a probiotic, it is referred to as a synbiotic (17).

 Some individuals may experience flatulence and bloating when they consume synbiotics.

 Increases Risk Of Infection

 Granted, probiotics are relatively safe and beneficial to most individuals.
-However, there is a small percentage of people where consuming probiotics does more harm than good.
-For some people, albeit in rare cases, the bacteria and yeast found in probiotics make them susceptible to infections (25).
+However, there is a small percentage of people whose consumption of probiotics will do more harm than good.
+For some people, albeit in rare cases, the bacteria and yeast that are found in probiotics make them susceptible to infections (27).

-One other way to explain a skin reaction after consuming probiotics is that these bacterias are triggering an allergy showing its symptoms on your skin.
+Another way to explain a skin reaction after consuming probiotics is that these bacteria trigger an allergy and show its symptoms on your skin.

-Luckily, skin reactions caused by probiotics are rare and usually pass after some time.
-As mentioned before, eating supplements with dairy, soy, or egg additives is likely to trigger an allergic reaction.
+Luckily, skin reactions that are caused by probiotics are rare and generally pass after some time.
+As previously mentioned, eating supplements that contain dairy, soy, or egg additives is likely to trigger an allergic reaction.

 Small Intestine Bacterial Overgrowth